 Heather is very glad to call Texas home.
 She lives in the north Dallas suburb of Carrollton with her turquoise collection, her husband, and two deranged house cats.

 Artist Statement: After rebuilding woodwind instruments for seventeen years, I can't help but notice the hand of the maker, the thought behind the mechanical design, and even the touch of the player upon the instrument keys.
 Unlike violins, woodwind instruments have a finite lifespan, and sometimes meet an unfortunate or even tragic end.
 Rather than relegate what's left to the scrap heap, I take the silver-plated keys from irreparably damaged instruments and incorporate them into turquoise settings to memorialize the musical voice that was lost.
-I also draw inspiration from the sculptural elements of the instruments to create settings that accentuate the beauty of the gemstones.
+I also draw inspiration from the sculptural elements of the instruments, as well as themes from the natural world.

 Galleries/Shops: C Gallery, Corpus Christi, TX May 18-August 23, 2019 Ellen Noel Art Museum, Odessa, TX From the HeART Gallery, Galveston, TX